philipokumu/marketplace-app/README.md

 ## About this Ecommerce application

 The application showcases a light weight ecommerce application made with Laravel, Vue 3 and Livewire.
-The backend uses Laravel, customer frontend uses Vue Js and Admin backend uses Livewire.
+The backend uses Laravel, customer frontend uses Vue Js and Admin end uses Livewire.

 ## Setup